ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0002-avoid-custom-equality-on-entities/index.md

 ## Context

-The identity of an entity is the value of its `Id` field, not all fields.
-To indicate this, we prevent the compiler generated `Equals` and `GetHashCode` methods on entities.
+The identity of an entity is the value of its `Id` field only.
+We therefore prevent compiler generated `Equals` and `GetHashCode` methods on entities.

-A less F# idiomatic approach might then be to implement equally like so:
+A less F# idiomatic approach would be to implement equally like so:

 ```fsharp
 [<NoComparison; NoEquality>]